redhairshanks362/external_api_project/README.md

 - **GET** `/getTVQuotes/quotes/{number}`

+#### Response
    This endpoint fetches a specified number of random TV show quotes.
 You can customize the number of quotes to retrieve.

-#### Response
-  This endpoint allows you to filter quotes by specifying the TV show name and whether you want short or full quotes.

 ##### Example
 ```json